leerasabrina/readify_site/README.md

 #  Readify

 **Readify** is a modern web application where users can add books, upvote others' books, and leave reviews.
-It's a social platform for book lovers to share, discover, and engage with interesting reads
+It's a social platform for book lovers to share, discover, and engage with interesting reads.

 ##  Live Site